Scripture Reference: Acts 6:1-7

-Many Jews were becoming Christians in Jerusalem.
+Many Jews were becoming followers of Jesus in Jerusalem.
 Needy widows were given food every day but some were being left out.
 Instead of neglecting their teaching and preaching time to take care of this food problem, the apostles asked the Christians to choose seven faithful men to take care of the widows.
-These servants are often referred to as the first deacons in the church.
+Some refer to these servants as the first “deacons” in the church.

 DEACON: The word “Deacon” comes from the Greek “diakonos” which means servant or minister.
-It is interesting to note that the Seven were not referred to in title by the early church as “Deacons” but as “The Seven”.
+It is interesting to note that the Seven were not referred to by this title by the early church as “Deacons” but as “The Seven”.
 Deacon as an official title did not develop until much later.